-seminar paper (5.3)
+Seminar paper (5.3)

-Formal presentation with discussion (5.4), Written
+Formal presentation with discussion (5.4),

-examination (5.5),
+Written examination (5.5),

+Oral examination (5.6),

+Portfolio (5.7),

-Oral examination (5.6), Portfolio (5.7), Project report (5.8) or participation on the research colloquium (5.9)
+Project report (5.8)

 - (2) In appropriate cases, examinations can also be completed in the form of group work.
 In such cases, the contribution of each individual group member to be assessed must meet the requirements set for the examination and be clearly recognisable, defined and assessable as an individual examination, e.g. based on chapters, page numbers or other objective criteria. - (3) A seminar paper is an in-depth written assignment, which students complete on their own, that is either of an interdisciplinary nature or specific to their degree programme, and which includes and evaluates appropriate literature.
 Students are given four weeks in which to complete seminar papers.
 The text length should be between 30,000 and 45,000 characters, including spaces (approx. 15-25 pages).
 Students are given the opportunity to come up with their own suggestions for the assignment.
 Students may submit a well-founded request to extend this period to six weeks. - (4) A formal presentation consists of an independent and in-depth written analysis of a scientific problem from the context of the course unit, including and evaluating appropriate literature, and an oral presentation and corresponding analytical discussion.
-The presentation should not exceed 45 minutes (including discussion).
-Section 3 sentences 2 to 4 will apply mutatis mutandis. - (5) In a written examination, candidates must demonstrate that they can identify a problem and find a solution in a limited period of time and while under supervision, using the resources provided and in accordance with the current methods applicable for the subject area.
-Written examinations usually last 90-120 minutes. - (6) The oral examination is designed in such a way that students can demonstrate their ability to grasp economic and legal problems, to develop scientifically relevant and practical solutions, and to explain and substantiate these solutions in an understandable way.
+The presentation should not exceed 45 minutes (including discussion). - (5) In a written examination, candidates must demonstrate that they can identify a problem and find a solution in a limited period of time and while under supervision, using the resources provided and in accordance with the current methods applicable for the subject area.
+Written examinations usually last 60-120 minutes. - (6) The oral examination is designed in such a way that students can demonstrate their ability to grasp economic and legal problems, to develop scientifically relevant and practical solutions, and to explain and substantiate these solutions in an understandable way.
 The oral examination takes place as an individual examination or as a group examination with up to three students in front of an examiner and a co-examiner.
 The examiner must consult the co-examiner before deciding the final grade.
-Oral examinations last between 15 and 45 minutes per candidate.
+Oral examinations last between 15 and 60 minutes per candidate.
 The main subjects of the examination, the assessment/grading of the examination performance and the considerations on which the assessment is based must be recorded in a report.
 This must be signed by the examiners and co-examiners.

 - (7) A portfolio comprises a maximum of five assignments.
 A portfolio may not contain examination components as referred to in Sections 5.3 to 5.6 as well as in Sections 5.8 and 5.9.
 Portfolios are assessed as a whole. - (8) A project report includes the development, based on discussions in the module sessions, of a larger contribution to an overall project involving all participants of the module, which, for example, is used to publish the main results of the module (such as a scientific report).
-Students are also required to complete three additional assignments, one of which is a presentation.
-For the scientific report, Section 3 sentences 2 to 4 will apply mutatis mutandis.
-As an exception to this rule, the results may also be published electronically. - (9) In the research colloquium for the Master's thesis, students present an overview of their Master's thesis and give an oral presentation of their interim results, supported by written hypotheses.
-The written hypotheses can also be presented in the form of a computer-assisted presentation or a similar medium.
+To evaluate the performance, up to three further partial performances (e.g., protocol, thesis paper, review, learning diary), including a presentation are required.
+It is possible that the results may also be published electronically.